goldlabelapps/nx/README.md

 # NX

+NX is a modern, full-stack web application framework and platform built on [Next.js](https://nextjs.org/) and [React](https://react.dev/).
+It provides a robust foundation for building scalable, modular, and high-performance web apps, with a focus on developer experience, design systems, and multi-tenant support.

 > In this Open Source release of NX, we offer a public repo for NX.
 Production ready and fully documented it allows a fullstack JavaScript developer to spin up a fully functinoing Firebase powered NX instance within 30 mins

-## Summary

-NX is a modern, full-stack web application framework and platform built on [Next.js](https://nextjs.org/) and [React](https://react.dev/).
-It provides a robust foundation for building scalable, modular, and high-performance web apps, with a focus on developer experience, design systems, and multi-tenant support.

-## Techsstack
+## Techstack

 - [Next.js 16](https://nextjs.org/)
 - [React 19](https://react.dev/)